brenomfviana/rain/README.md

 ## How to use

 Choose a scene and run the renderer passing the file path of the scene as an argument to render an image.
+See [_here_](https://github.com/brenov/rain/samples) all the images rendered by rain

 ```bash
 # ./render scenefile.txt